 Launcher and Smart Tip Behavior Settings

 - Appears after page load and then stays visible: The setting will display the Launcher even if its selected element disappears from the page and reappears again, such as a hover menu.
-A Strong Pin is similar to the Sticky setting for a step.
-Note: if you are pinning a Launcher, it is recommended to use jQuery).

-- Segmentation evaluation frequency: Before WalkMe checks for an element or jQuery selector, WalkMe will always check the Segments assigned in the Segmentation Center.
+- Appears and disappears as a result of user action: Before WalkMe checks for an element or jQuery selector, WalkMe will always check the Segments assigned in the Segmentation Center.
 WalkMe will constantly look for the element.